guineapig28/tui-game/README.md

+To select how much brake you want on use the number keys.
+1 is the smallest amount of brake and 9 is the highest amount of brake.

 Top tip:

 If you want to 'get high points' in this game then you can go into the code and take away the # infront of the code that says: